kshyam/shyam.kubeify.com/README.md

 Visit : <a href="https://shyam.netlify.com/" target="_blank">shyam.netlify.com</a>

-I have 12 + years of experience devloping and delivering web and mobile apps with passion of cloud native DevOps engineeering practices.
+I have 12 + years of experience developing and delivering web and mobile apps with passion of cloud native DevOps engineering practices.
 I love to build and manage large scale IT products using open source tools with scalable architecture.

-I have {{ exp }} + years of experience devloping and delivering web and mobile apps with passion of cloud native DevOps engineeering practices.
+I have {{ exp }} + years of experience developing and delivering web and mobile apps with passion of cloud native DevOps engineering practices.
 I love to build and manage large scale IT products using open source tools with scalable architecture.
 <br>
 <br>
  I'm using